Canada hemlock Tsuga canadensis

 -

 Eastern hemlock needs moist but well-drained, somewhat acidic soils in sun to part shade.
 It grows best in areas with cooler summers and doesn't tolerate drought.
-Trees can endure pruning as a hedge, but look best unpruned.
+Trees can endure pruning as a hedge but look best unpruned.
 Propagate from seeds gathered from cones just beginning to open; provide moist chilling for 100 days before planting.

 Quick ID Hints:

-- Needles grow in flat planes
+- needles grow in flat planes along the main branches

 Insects, Diseases, or Other Plant Problems: Hemlock wooly adelgid is a major pest.
 Other insect problems include elongate hemlock scale, hemlock borer, fir flat-headed borer, hemlock looper, hemlock rust mite, hemlock sawfly, bagworms, spider mites, gypsy moths, spruce budworm, spruce leaf miner, and grape scale.
 Disease problems include leaf (needle) blight, cankers, blister and needle rusts, and sapwood rot.
-Environmental problems include sunscorch in hot weather and sensitivity to drought.
+Environmental problems include sun scorch in hot weather and sensitivity to drought.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.